debrouxl/hplp/README.txt

 Build process
 -------------
-For now, hidtest.cpp is meant to be dropped into an HIDAPI source tree (from https://github.com/signal11/hidapi.git ) and built from there.
+For now (2013/10/21), hidtest.cpp is meant to be dropped into an HIDAPI source tree (from https://github.com/signal11/hidapi.git ) and built from there.
 Yeah, this badly needs improvement, but it was quicker this way, and actually enabled me to get something out of the door in several hours, i.e. before the end of the week-end ;)